www.scantips.com

 Total Return (for stock or bonds) is the value gain plus any dividends received and reinvested within the reported period.
 Morningstar.com tracks this Total Return % number for stocks and funds.
 (See more)

-Dividends (reinvested or not) cause no change in value on the first day, but that reinvested dividend is free shares (no additional cost) compounded over long term.
+Dividends (reinvested or not) cause no change in value on the first day, but withdrawn dividends keep reducing your investment, and reinvested dividend keep increasing it with free shares (no additional cost) compounded over long term.
 On the day of dividend distribution, the share price is reduced by the same dividend dollars per share.
 You have the withdrawn dividend in your pocket, or reinvesting puts it back into the investment, so either way, there is no change in value on that day.
 However the reinvested dividend adds more free shares (no additional cost).
 So long term has more free reinvested shares contributing.

 Annualized Rate: The overall amount of gain is of course important, but the number of years is also a large factor of that number.
 Annualizing it to show the equivalent fixed annual rate of gain each year allows understandable comparisons.
 It includes reinvested dividends to compute the equivalent fixed rate of return of the investment giving same gain result.
 The annualized rate uses the then current values due to any cash either added or withdrawn along the way (so if any withdrawals, it may not match your actual results).